Marlex31/vocab-qt/issues.md

 might want to change list and other var names to match indicies ex: self.list_0

-what to do when list is at the bottom and the user can't see right - could always add empty items (uneditable?) and substract from status bar

 theme switch does not completly work then opening another file with the dark theme enabled - SOLVED -

 sync option for list scrolling - SOLVED -